Reinforced and upgraded youth group methodology on building healthy relationships

 The project, comprised of four project partners from EU countries

-This will be done through the following activities:
+This was done through the following activities:

 - Adapting and piloting the YGM in several communities in each partner country;